 Statistics such as the above illustrate just how effective business coaching can be for making a positive impact on individuals and organizations.
 Business coaching is an investment - and studies continually show how well it pays off.

-Management coaches focus on training, motivating and developing workers for the future and the overall well-being of the organization.
-Executive and management coaches help managers and executives improve their leadership skills.
-Here are the benefits and ROI statistics of management coaching.
+Business coaching focus on training, motivating and developing workers for the future and the overall well-being of the organization.
+Executive coaching helps managers and executives improve their leadership skills, become great managers, keep the overview and solve leadership dilemmas on a day to day basis as well as strategically stear their organizations in the right direction.
+Here we describe some of the benefits and ROI statistics of executive coaching:

 - 61% of coaching clients say they improved their business management skills thanks to coaching.
 (2009 ICF Global Coaching Study)